Updated post: 09/04/2020 | April 2020

 - Bags – There are strictly enforced restrictions on the size of bag you can bring into Auschwitz I (30 x 20 x 10cm).
 Lockers are available.

-Where to stay – although there are a few local hotels, the majority of people visit Auschwitz as a day trip from Kraków.
+Although there are a few local hotels, the majority of people visit Auschwitz as a day trip from Kraków.